Manojsinghp/manojsingh-demo/README.md

 # manojsingh-demo
-this is my first git repository author - manoj singh
+this is my first git repository.
+Author - Manoj singh